vbauer/lein-typescript/README.md

 lein-typescript
 =================

-[lein-typescript](https://github.com/vbauer/lein-typescript) is a Leiningen plugin that allows to use TypeScript compiler.

 [![Build Status](https://travis-ci.org/vbauer/lein-typescript.svg?branch=master)](https://travis-ci.org/vbauer/lein-typescript)
 [![Dependencies Status](http://jarkeeper.com/vbauer/lein-typescript/status.png)](http://jarkeeper.com/vbauer/lein-typescript)

 > **TypeScript** is a free and open source programming language developed and maintained by Microsoft.
 It is a strict superset of JavaScript, and adds optional static typing and class-based object-oriented programming to the language. - (Wikipedia)[http://en.wikipedia.org/wiki/TypeScript]

-lein-typescript is a Leiningen plugin that allows to use TypeScript compiler.
+[lein-typescript](https://github.com/vbauer/lein-typescript) is a Leiningen plugin that allows to use TypeScript compiler.

 Pre-requirements